You are here

 Admissions and Scholarships

 Thanks to the generosity of our donors, Hispanic Studies students are eligible to receive World Languages and Cultures departmental scholarships: the Alayne and Charles Berkins Scholarship, the Angela Marinelli Scholarship and the Frances A. Knobloch Scholarship.
 Faculty also work with students and encourage them to apply for College of Liberal Arts, Study Abroad and University of Minnesota scholarships.
-Of the twenty-one students that studied in Salamanca in June 2017, twelve received University of Minnesota scholarships, eleven received World Languages and Cultures scholarships, and two received CLA scholarships.

 The UMD Club de Español (Spanish Club) is a student-run organization that plans events where students (and faculty) can connect and celebrate their love of the Spanish language and Hispanic cultures.
 Recent events include a bonfire in Bagley Nature Area, a holiday goodie decorating party, yoga in Spanish, among others.
 The club has also hosted fundraisers such as Mock-arita miércoles.
 The club’s leadership team organizes student volunteering with the Spanish immersion program at Lowell Elementary School.